How to Make DIY Lighted PVC Candy Canes – a creative way to make your own holiday yard decor with yard candy canes!

 CHRISTMAS IS COMING!
 Once November rolls around, I can’t help but want to jump straight into the Christmas decorating.
 Instead of decorating “spooky” for Halloween, we stick with festive fall pumpkins that double for both Halloween and Thanksgiving.
 That way we don’t have to decorate twice!

 I had to move said pumpkins out of the way and pull out my JOY wreath so I could snap a few photos of our new DIY lighted PVC candy canes!
-How festive does this look in our front yard!
+How festive would these giant yard candy canes look in your front yard!?

 I used a miter saw to make the 4 cuts to create this project, but you could also use a hand saw if that’s all you have!
-Since it’s so few cuts, it shouldn’t take you too long to knock this project out!
+Since it’s so few cuts, it shouldn’t take you too long to knock this project out and make these awesome lighted candy canes!

 - Cut the PVC pipe into 2-3 foot section